atomix/atomix.github.io/docs/latest/user-manual/primitives/AtomicNavigableMap.md

 ## Operation

-The [`AtomicNavigableMap`][AtomicNavigableMap] supports most of the same operations as Java's core `Map`.
+The [`AtomicNavigableMap`][AtomicNavigableMap] supports most of the same operations as Java's core `NavigableMap`.
 All operations performed on the atomic map are, as suggested by the name, guaranteed to be atomic.
 Beyond that atomicity guarantee, the consistency guarantees of read and write operations are specified by the configured protocol.

 ```java
 AtomicNavigableMap<String, String> navigableMap = atomix.<String, String>atomicNavigableMapBuilder("my-navigable-map")